-3.4.4 Mental Illness and Criminal Responsibility in the Nigerian Criminal Code
+3.4.4 Mental Illness and Criminal Responsibility in the Nigerian Criminal Code examination of a medical witness.

-Section 28 of the Nigerian Criminal Code gives the legal definition of insanity but it places the onus of proof of mental abnormality on the accused, through Section 27.
-Such a proof is based on informed advice from the medical profession by the production of medical evidence and/or crossexamination of a medical witness.
 The onus however, is not as great as that placed on the prosecution to prove its case beyond all reasonable doubts.
 Sometimes a positive family history of mental abnormality may constitute sufficient admission.
 For example, in the case of Rex. vs Edem Ugo Inyang the judges ruled that, "Evidence of insanity of ancestors or blood relations is admissible.
 Medical evidence is not essential".